popgenDK/popgenDK.github.io/_pages/summer.md

     12:00 - 01:00 Lunch (on your own)
     01:00 - 02:15 Lecture 6: D/f statistics and ancient geneflow (Martin Sikora)
     02:30 - 04:00 Computer exercises VI
-    04:15 - 05:00 Research Talk by 	Martin Sikora
+    04:15 - 05:00 Research Talk: Ancient Pathogen Evolution and Epidemiology at Regional and Continental Scales by Martin Sikora

 ### Thursday – Local ancestry inference and selection